 Shown below are the previous recipients, Liz Lee (inaugural, 2013-14) and Jason Dilworth (2014-15), faculty members of the Department of Visual Arts and New Media at Fredonia, with Cathy and Jesse Marion.
 This photo was taken on Homecoming weekend, October 2015.

-The application process for the 2016-17 Marion International Fellowship will open in January 2016.
+The recipient of the 2016-17 Marion International Fellowship will be annouced in May 2016.